 Beavis and Butthead were watching The Stranglers “Skin Deep” video and really, really hated it.
 How do you feel about that?

 “They really, really hated it?
 Good!
 Great!
 As long as it’s extreme, I don’t mind.
 It’s in the middle where I’m not very happy.”

 When can we expect another album?

 “Well, I want to record it in the autumn.
 I can’t wait to get in.
-I’ve already spoke to Laurie about it.
+I’ve already spoken to Laurie about it.
 We’re blocking off some time in the fall.
 I think it should be out by late Spring of 2000.”